Chornomornaftogaz: Russo–Ukrainian War

 In December 2015, Chornomornaftogaz moved two jack-up rigs—Tavrida and Petro Hodovanets—from Odeske gas field to Russian territorial waters due to disputed status of the field and a risk that rigs will be arrested by the Ukrainian authorities.

 On 20 June 2022, when the 2022 Russian invasion of Ukraine was in full swing, Sergey Aksyonov announced that "the enemy" had struck an undisclosed Chornomornaftogaz production facility somewhere in the Black Sea near Tarkhankut, the southwestern cape of the peninsula.
 Aksyonov reported that there had been three strikes at three natural gas rigs.

+In September 2023 it was reported that Ukrainian forces had re-taken the Boyko towers.

 Operations

 Chornomornaftogaz is an integrated oil and gas company engaged in natural gas explorations and production, transport, storage, and distribution.
 It operates the Hlibovske underground gas storage.
 Its offshore operations are concentrated primarily in the northwestern part of the Black Sea shelf.

 The company has licenses for 17 fields, including 11 gas fields, four oil fields and two gas condensate fields.
 Its licenses for offshore fields include: